adamliptrot/incayellow-v4/_source/posts/first-run-of-spring.md

 The morning of the MOT was probably the nicest morning of the year so far.
 The car passed with no problems or advisories and not a little interest from the younger lads at the garage.
 As the day was shaping up to be a good one we decided on a trip to the Lakes.

-The scenery in the National Park gave us the opportunity for some MG 'glamour' shots and I've posted a couple here - the first is of Brough Castle and the second is near Grasmere as the light was failing towards the end of the day.
+The scenery in the National Park gave us the opportunity for some MG 'glamour' shots and I've posted a couple here - the first is of Brougham Castle and the second is near Grasmere as the light was failing towards the end of the day.